ferrannadeu/IgCaller/README.md

 IgCaller only requires 1 CPU, and it usually takes <2-5 minutes to characterize the complete IG gene of one tumor sample.

 ### Demo dataset
-A demo dataset is provided under the "Demo" folder to test IgCaller.
+A demo dataset tot test IgCaller is provided under the "Demo" folder.

 ### Outputs